 There are few restrictions on foreign nationals and entities limiting the ownership, purchase or transfer of real estate, except where the federal government has determined that national security may be at stake or protection of agricultural and natural resources is required.
 Various federal statutes contain disclosure and filing requirements applicable to foreign investors in US real estate.
 In addition, a non-US investor may be subject to the rules under the Foreign Investment in Real Property Tax Act of 1980 (FIRPTA) (see Question 2).

 Depending on the nature of the asset being acquired, or the economic size of the transaction, certain legal pre-clearances may be necessary.
-The Hart-Scott-Rodino Act of 1976, an anti-trust regulation, requires any investor seeking to acquire either a 15% stake or a stake valued at more than US$15 million in a particular security to file a notification with the federal government.
+The Hart-Scott-Rodino Act of 1976, an anti-trust regulation, requires any investor seeking to acquire a stake valued at more than US$76.3 million in a particular security, or where one party to the transaction has US$152.5 million or more in annual sales and the other has US$15.3 million (in each case as of 2015, with figures indexed yearly to the percentage change in the gross national product), to file a notification with the federal government.
 Obtaining deal-specific legal advice on the effect of these statutes is important.